-The question for a coding team is whether the quality improvement is large enough to matter in practice, and whether there are cases where Opus 4.8 still falls short of the competition.
+The question for a coding team is whether the quality improvement from each step is large enough to matter in practice, and whether there are cases where Opus 4.8 still falls short of the competition.

 What Opus 4.8 Actually Improved on Coding Tasks